MarcelGarus/tape/tape/README.md

+⚠ This package is in early, early, early preview yet.
+Do not use in production.

+---

 You probably already know some serialization formats, the most famous being json.
 So, why do we need a new one?
 Sadly, all of these encodings suffer from one of the following two problems:

 * **Loss of type information:** For example, while you can implement a `user.toJson()` method so you can do `json.encode(someUser)`, you can't simply do `json.decode(...)` to get back the user.
 Rather, you need to call `User.fromJson(...)` — that means you need to know the type up-front.
   This can be especially tricky when dealing with dynamic typing — good luck trying to parse some json that is either a `User` or a `FancyUser` without writing some complicated logic.
-  Even projects like [<kbd>hive</kbd>](https://pub.dev/packages/hive) that use custom formats, struggle with generic types and subclassing.
+  Even [<kbd>hive</kbd>](https://pub.dev/packages/hive) which uses a custom format, struggles with generic types and subclassing.
 * **External definition:** Projects like Google's [ProtoBuf](https://developers.google.com/protocol-buffers) or [Cap'n Proto](https://capnproto.org/) can be a godsend if you're aiming for interoperability across multiple languages.
 But they rely on external definitions in a custom language as well as a custom compiler.
 That shifts the source of truth away from your Dart code and adds a lot of overhead and friction.
 For simple app-internal types that's often not worth it.

 Meet [<kbd>tape</kbd>](https://pub.dev/packages/tape), a truly type-safe encoding (although you need to register types first).